Welcome to our guide to the most popular types of interior doors including ideas for styles, materials and designs.

 Glass doors are a common feature in modern and contemporary homes.
 In general, glass doors may either be made up purely of glass or may be combined with another material such as wood or metal.

 Individual glass panes are often referred to as “lights” or “lites”.
-Popular variations of lights in glass paneled doors include frosted glass, smoked glass, clear glass, textured glass and colored glass.
+Popular variations of lights in glass paneled doors include frosted glass, smoked glass, clear glass, textured glass , and colored glass.

 Not only does natural light look more pleasant than artificial lighting but it also contributes practical benefits such as energy efficiency and reducing the need for artificial lighting which consequently lowers the cost of electricity.
-And since there are also less dark areas and fewer shadows in the room, the area can be used more efficiently.
+And since there are also fewer dark areas and fewer shadows in the room, the area can be used more efficiently.

 For some homeowners, the major disadvantage of glass interior doors is that they lack privacy.
-However, there are still other ways to enjoy the benefit of glass doors while also enjoying privacy.
-Frosted glass, graphic coat glass and colored opaque glass are some of the options that address this issue while also adding visual interest to a space.
+However, there are still other ways to enjoy the benefit of glass panes while also enjoying privacy.
+Frosted glass, graphic coat glass , and colored opaque glass are some of the options that address this issue while also adding visual interest to a space.

 Fiberglass Doors